 - Class begins and ends at the appointed time.
 We will take breaks as appropriate.
 Arrive on time and plan to stay for the entire duration of class.
 Tardy attendance will result in the loss of participation points.

 More about Grading and Absence:

 Assignments will receive extensive verbal feedback during critiques and brief summary of strengths and weaknesses along with the points earned on Canvas.

 Revision of completed assignments for a higher grade is available until the final class meeting but requires advanced approval of revision timeline and plans by the instructor.

-If you must miss a class, let me know via email (firstname.lastname@example.org) in advance or as soon as possible and also provide me with a plan for making up for lost work and information.
-In general, you must consult Canvas first, follow up on new techniques from a classmate or online source, then, if need additional help, contact me.
+If you must miss a class, let me know via email (email@example.com) in advance or as soon as possible and also provide me with a plan for making up for lost work and information.
+For class content information you must consult Canvas first, follow up with a classmate, then, if need additional help, contact me.

 Make up of missed preparation/assignments:

 There is no make up for participation, including participation in critiques.
 Assignments are due during in-class critique as stated on course schedule.
 If an unforeseen emergency prevents you from attending a critique, you must send me an email with clear images of the finished work before class and be ready to present the assignment in person at the next class.
 This should be a very last option reserved to special cases of unforeseen emergency and cannot be used to cover for unfinished assignments.
 In it is your interest to participate in the critique with work finished to the best of your skills and ability.

 If you have any questions or concerns about the course, please email me for appointment to discuss them.